Upward-Spiral-Science/uhhh/FinalReport.md

 ### 2D Spatial AutoCorrelation
+Spatial autocorrelation measures the correlation of a variable with itself through space.
+This can be thought of as sliding the each plane over itself, looking for the correaltion of each point to each other point.
+From the graphs below we can infer that from any synapse there is a higher probability of finding another  by moving in either the horizontal or vertical directions.
+This is inferred by the fact that the heatmap is most intense in the vertical and horizontal directions.
+However, this result is probably due to binning of the original data.
+In order to validate this result we must run the 2d autocorrelation on the original data.
+Until then this result in unsubstantiated.
 > **Figure 6**
-> From the graphs below we can infer that from any synapse there is a higher probability of finding another  by moving in either the horizontal or vertical directions.
-The heat
 > ![](http://imgur.com/WKb83Nu.png) ![](http://imgur.com/s6o1dRN.png) ![](http://imgur.com/2DFtSqC.png)

 ### K-Means Clustering
+k-means clustering is a method of vector quantization, originally from signal processing, that is popular for cluster analysis in data mining. k-means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
+Here we attempt to partition the data into clusters based on synapse density.

+First, we needed to calculate the optimum number of clusters to run the k means algorithm.
+In figure 7 we have plotted the BIC (Bayesian information criterion) vs number of clusters.
+We plotted all the way to 26 clusters.
+Using the elbow method we were able to determine that the optimum number of clusters to run the k means algorithm is 7.

+In figure 8 we have another Gif, where each frame depicts each plotted cluster group with a different color.
+From this visualization we can see the different qualities of the clusters.
+Some are very dense and grouped to a certain area in the volume, whereas several clusters are sparse.

 > **Figure 7**
 > ![](http://imgur.com/DrazfWg.png)